Madison, Wisconsin: Expansion

-The cornerstone for the Wisconsin capitol was laid in 1837, and the legislature first met there in 1838.
+The cornerstone for the first Wisconsin State Capitol was laid in 1837, and the legislature first met there in 1838.
 On October 9, 1839, Kintzing Prichett registered the plat of Madison at the registrar's office of the then-territorial Dane County.
 Madison was incorporated as a village in 1846, with a population of 626.
-When Wisconsin became a state in 1848, Madison remained the capital, and in 1849 it became the site of the University of Wisconsin (now University of Wisconsin–Madison).
+When Wisconsin became a state in 1848, Madison remained the capital.

+The Wisconsin Constitution provided for "the establishment of a state university, at or near the seat of state government..."
+The University of Wisconsin was created on July 26, 1848, by an act of Governor Nelson Dewey.
+A permanent campus site was soon selected: an area of 50 acre "bounded north by Fourth lake, east by a street to be opened at right angles with King street", [later State Street] "south by Mineral Point Road (University Avenue), and west by a carriage-way from said road to the lake."
+The regents' building plans called for a "main edifice fronting towards the Capitol, three stories high, surmounted by an observatory for astronomical observations."
+This building, University Hall, now known as Bascom Hall, was finally completed in 1859.

 The Milwaukee & Mississippi Railroad (a predecessor of the Milwaukee Road) connected to Madison in 1854.
 Madison incorporated as a city in 1856, with a population of 6,863, leaving the unincorporated remainder as a separate Town of Madison.
 The original capitol was replaced in 1863 and the second capitol burned in 1904.
 The current capitol was built between 1906 and 1917.

 During the Civil War, Madison served as a center of the Union Army in Wisconsin.
 The intersection of Milwaukee, East Washington, Winnebago, and North Streets is known as Union Corners because a tavern there was the last stop for Union soldiers before leaving to fight the Confederates.
 Camp Randall, on Madison's west side, was built and used as a training camp, a military hospital, and a prison camp for captured Confederate soldiers.
 After the war, the Camp Randall site was absorbed into the University of Wisconsin, and Camp Randall Stadium was built there in 1917.
 In 2004 the last vestige of active military training on the site was removed when the stadium renovation replaced a firing range used for ROTC training.